Itūʻau County

 Map of Tutuila where Ituau County is highlighted in red, while the Eastern District is marked in orange.

 Itūʻau County is a county in the Eastern District in American Samoa.
 The official name is Itūʻau ma Nofo, however, it is commonly known as just Itūʻau.
 It is divided into northern and southern parts by the highest part of the Tutuila's central mountain range.
 It is peculiar in that it had no county chief.
 In Nuʻuuli in the south, power was divided between village high chief Savusa and the Four Chiefly Houses of the Soliai, Tago, Levu, and Alega.
-In Fagasā in the north, leadership was shared by the Tupuola and the Alo.
+In Fagasā in the north, leadership was shared by Alo, Tuinei and Tupuola.
 The physical division of the county by mountains combined with the lack of a high chief made the county a battleground (itu'au) in ancient times.

 It is a small county which only consisted of two villages: Nuʻuuli and Fagasā.
 These villages lie across from each other, Nuʻuuli on the south shoreline of Tutuila Island and Fagasā on the north side.
 They are connected by an inland road which runs west of Pago Pago Bay across the mountain ridge.